$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control: A norm-homotopy approach for optimization

 In this paper, the structure without absorbers and with $N_a$ attached absorbers is referred to as \textit{host structure} and \textit{controlled structure}, respectively.
-In the presence of harmonic forcing, the vibratory amplitude of the host structure is classically mitigated through the minimization of the $H_\infty$ norm of a given transfer function, i.e., its maximum amplitude, resulting in the equal-peak design \cite{den1985mechanical,nishihara2002closed}.
-The idea developed herein is to extend $H_\infty$ minimization to MTMDs by equating the amplitude of all controlled resonance peaks.
+In the presence of harmonic forcing, the vibratory amplitude of a single-degree-of-freedom host structure is classically mitigated through the minimization of the $H_\infty$ norm of a given transfer function, i.e., its maximum amplitude, resulting in the equal-peak design for which there exist well-established analytical tuning rules, e.g., \cite{nishihara2002closed}.
+However, multiple-degree-of-freedom host structures have more complicated transfer functions, which rules out the possibility of tuning the absorbers analytically.
+Resorting to numerical optimization for minimizing the $H_\infty$ norm is then necessary.

-One inherent difficulty with the $H_\infty$ norm is that it considers only the resonance peak exhibiting the largest amplitude, i.e., it disregards the other controlled peaks.
+When considering multiple resonances, one inherent difficulty with the $H_\infty$ norm is that it considers only the resonance peak exhibiting the largest amplitude, i.e., it disregards the other controlled peaks.
 Their amplitude is thus minimized later in the optimization process when they themselves feature the largest amplitude.
-This typically results in a nonsmooth cost function.
+This typically results in a nonsmooth cost function which may lead to a premature termination of the algorithm.
 The alternative strategy proposed in this paper relies on a norm-homotopy optimization during which problems of increasing complexity are solved sequentially using the previously-obtained parameters as an initial guess for the next problem.
-Specifically, the $p$-norm of the vector containing the controlled peak amplitudes, i.e., $\|x\|_p=\left(\sum_{i=1}^n|x_i|^p\right)^{1/p}$, is minimized, and $p$ is sequentially increased so as to approach the $H_\infty$ norm, as schematically presented in Figure~\ref{fig:flowchart0}.
-A low value of $p$ puts more weight on the resonance peaks with lower amplitudes, giving more chances to converge toward the all-equal-peak design.
-The subsequent increase in $p$ ensures that resonances with large amplitudes are penalized enough.
+Specifically, the $p$-norm of the vector containing the controlled peak amplitudes, i.e., $\|x\|_p=\left(\sum_{i=1}^n|x_i|^p\right)^{1/p}$, is minimized, and $p$ is sequentially increased so as to approach the $H_\infty$ norm, as schematically presented in Fig.~\ref{fig:flowchart0}.
+A low value of $p$ puts more weight on the resonance peaks with lower amplitudes and makes the optimization problem less stiff, whereas the subsequent increase in $p$ ensures that resonances with large amplitudes are penalized enough.